noopman/aaworkshopattendee/module-5-security-best-practices/Exercise1.md

 - $apiResourceGroup  - name of your API Resource Group deployed in Module 1
 - $vnetName - name of your VNET deployed in Module 1
 - $cosmosDbAccount - name of your CosmosDB resource deployed in Module 1
-- $DBResourceGroup - name of your Database Resource Group deployed in Module 1
+- $dbResourceGroup - name of your Database Resource Group deployed in Module 1

 ## Step 1: Create a Private Endpoint for CosmosDB